-The reciprocal rule states that to capture sharp photos when hand holding your camera, your shutter speed should be at least “1” over your lens focal length.
-In other words, to keep your shots sharp, you should use a shutter speed that is the reciprocal of your lens, otherwise, you’re at risk of blur due to camera shake.
+The reciprocal rule in photography states that to capture sharp photos when hand-holding your camera, your shutter speed should be at least 1 over your lens focal length.
+In other words, to keep your shots sharp, you should use a shutter speed that is the reciprocal of your lens; otherwise, you’re at risk of blur due to camera shake.

 As an example, using a 50mm lens, you’ll need a shutter speed of at least 1/50s.
 And if you use a 200mm lens, you’ll need a shutter speed of at least 1/200s.